zackproser/procrastiproxy/README.md

 ## Install procrastiproxy as a command using go

-or, install and use it as a command line interface (CLI) tool:
+Alternatively, you can install and use it as a command line interface (CLI) tool:

 ```bash
 go install github.com/zackproser/procrastiproxy
 ```

 ## Install procrastiproxy as a command using the install script

+You can also run the install script to handle setup for you.

 ```bash
 ./install.sh